DICE-UNC/jargon/README.md

 * Jargon depends on Java 1.8+
 * Jargon is built using Apache Maven2, see POM for dependencies
-* Jargon supports iRODS 4.1.0 through 4.2.2
+* Jargon supports iRODS 4.1.0 through 4.2.2, it also maintains very reasonable backards compatability to iRODS 3.3.1 however this is no longer actively tested

 ## Libraries